Carokyp/Doux-Matin/README.md

 * Groups of friends who enjoy great food, drinks, casual coffee breaks, or lively social gatherings in a relaxed atmosphere.

-The business goal of the website are:
+The business goals of the website are:
-* Maximize table reservations
+* Maximise table reservations
-* Encourage bookings events (Bottomless Brunsh's, Birthday ect)
+* Encourage bookings for events (Bottomless Brunches, Birthdays, ect)
 * Increase the number of customers and grow customer loyalty

 The customer goals of this website are:
 * A fast and easy way to book a table or reserve space for an event
 * Access to the full food and drinks menu
-* Clear details on opening hours, location
+* Find clear details about opening hours and location
-* Updates about bottomless bruches
+* Personalised and memorable experience

 ## Index – Table of Contents
 * [User Experience (UX)](#user-experience-ux)